dekadans/repcal/README.md

 ```
 $ repcal
-5:80:63, quartidi 24 Brumaire an CCXXIX
+5:80:63, quartidi 24 brumaire an CCXXIX
 ```

 Or, for the full Republican experience, it can default to Paris Mean Time (6.49 decimal minutes ahead of GMT).

 ```
 $ repcal --paris-mean
-5:45:47, quartidi 24 Brumaire an CCXXIX
+5:45:47, quartidi 24 brumaire an CCXXIX
 ```

 It also accepts date, time and format as arguments.

 ```
 $ repcal '1969-07-20 20:17:40'
-8:45:60, primidi 1 Thermidor an CLXXVII
+8:45:60, primidi 1 thermidor an CLXXVII

 $ repcal '1969-07-20'
-primidi 1 Thermidor an CLXXVII
+primidi 1 thermidor an CLXXVII

 $ repcal '20:17:40'
 8:45:60

 $ repcal '1969-07-20' --format '{%d} {%B}'
-1 Thermidor
+1 thermidor
 ```

 ### As a Python package